 Know Before You Go

-The Light Tunnel is located in the Detroit Airport's McNamara Terminal, which is physically seperate from the airport's North Terminal.
+The Light Tunnel is located in the Detroit Airport's McNamara Terminal, which is physically separate from the airport's North Terminal.
 Shuttles connect both terminals.

 Airport guests who are uncomfortable with the lights and sounds can press a button at the bottom of the escalator on each side to pause the show for five minutes.